Cryptoc1/SpeechPrep/README.md

 SpeechPrep was built off of [karaoke](https://github.com/cryptoc1/karaoke), with the added support of the `NSSpeechSynthesizer` class that talks back to the user.

 The `Parser` class is used to format the user inputted text by seperating that text at the end of each sentence.
 The `Parser` builds an `Array<String>` of sentences.
+Note however, that the parser isn't very sophisticated, so it only really accepts plain-text.
+Meaning no bullet-points, or exlamation point detection.

 ## Screens
 ![main](screens/main.png)